petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 1. Click on *Save Changes*.

-Apart from regular environment variables, you can also set *Secret* variables via the DXP Cloud console.
+Apart from regular environment variables, you can also set *Secret* variables via the Liferay Cloud console.
 See [Managing Secure Environment Variables with Secrets](../../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md) for more information.

 ### Configuring the Backup Service via the Backup `LCP.json` File